Prelude—A Villanelle against the Villain

 Or will dissimulation win again?

-How should we comprehend each hour’s reversal?
+How should we comprehend each hour’s claims?

 Russia was once the flavor of the day,